Nixtla/hierarchicalforecast/README.md

 **HierarchicalForecast** offers a collection of reconciliation methods, including `BottomUp`, `TopDown`, `MiddleOut`, `MinTrace` and `ERM`.
 And Probabilistic coherent predictions including `Normality`, `Bootstrap`, and `PERMBU`.
 </div>

+## 📚 Intro
+A vast amount of time series datasets are organized into structures with different levels or hierarchies of aggregation.
+Examples include categories, brands, or geographical groupings.
+Coherent forecasts across levels are necessary for consistent decision-making and planning.
+Hierachical Forecast offers differnt reconciliation methods that render coherent forecasts across hierachies.
+Until recent, this methods were mainly avaiable in the R ecosystem.
+This Python-based framework aims to bridge the gap between statistical modeling and Machine Learning in the time series field.

 ## 🎊 Features